Nataliya Kiselova: Speaker of the National Assembly

-On 12 March, Kiselova submitted a declaration for the National Assemblies consideration, which condemned the lack of clarity about the recount ordered by the Constitutional Court in relation to the preceding elections in October.
+On 12 March, Kiselova submitted a declaration for the National Assembly's consideration, which condemned the lack of clarity about the recount ordered by the Constitutional Court in relation to the preceding elections in October.
 The declaration was condemned by representatives of the PP-DB parliamentary group for being potentially unconstitutional.

 On the morning of 21 March, Kiselova dissolved the MECh parliamentary group after they technically fell below the required threshold of 10 MPs following the resignation of newly elected MP, Samuil Slavov.
 The decision was heavily criticised by MECh leader, Radostin Vasilev, who stated that the current number of MPs within the MECh parliamentary group was only temporary, due to the recent Constitutional Court decision for the re-calculation of the election results, meaning Kiselova's decision went against the spirit of the rule.
 Vasilev promised to obstruct the work of the National Assembly until the parliamentary group was restored and called for Kiselova's resignation.

 In response, she accused Vasilev of "denigrating the dignity" of the National Assembly with his recent statements and ignoring the rule-book.
 In a briefing on 25 March, Kiselova denied allegations brought forth by Vasilev that she had been pressured into dissolving the MECh parliamentary group, and claimed that she had been in frequent contact with MECh about the status of their parliamentary group.
 She proposed two potential solutions to the problem: either an amendment to the existing rule-book, or an exceptional act of the National Assembly.
 The MECh parliamentary group was restored on 26 March following the swearing-in of two new MPs from the MECh list, as well as an exceptional act of the National Assembly.

 Commenting the first one hundred days of the Zhelyazkov Government, Kiselova generally praised the work of the government and expressed frustration with attempts by the opposition to obstruct the work of the parliament.